St. George Island State Park -Collins Vacation Rentals

 10. Fisherman's Cove, Tampa Bay

-This RV resort backs up to paradise.
+This RV resort, named 2024/2025 Small Park of the Year by the Florida RV Campgrounds Association, backs up to paradise.
 Terra Ceia Bay is a playground for paddlers and anglers.
 Across the bay is Terra Ceia Preserve State Park and nearly 2,000 acres of mangroves, hiking trails, and waterways.
 Visitors can stay home and stay fit in the pool and on the pickle ball courts.
 Or, the day trip options are infinite.
-You are 25 minutes from downtown St. Petersburg, Bradenton, Sarasota, Anna Maria Island, and miles of Gulf-coast beaches.
+You are 25 minutes from downtown St. Petersburg, Bradenton, Sarasota, Anna Maria Island, and miles of Gulf Coast beaches.